 At present, the park has four main attractions—each requiring different admission tickets.
 There is a park dedicated to the Naruto franchise called Naruto and Boruto Shinobi-zato, Crayon Shin-chan Adventure Park (geared towards kids), a nighttime multimedia experience called Fire bird, and a Godzilla-themed attraction called Operation Godzilla Intercept.

-At the moment, the Godzilla attraction consists of only the Godzilla Museum, featuring props and costumes from the many, many films.
-Eventually, there will be a zipline ride through or around a “life-size” Godzilla.
+The Godzilla attraction consists of a Godzilla Museum, featuring props and costumes from the many, many films, and more recently an amazing looking zipline ride through or around a “life-size” Godzilla.

 If you wish to stay at the park overnight, they offer a rather pricey “glamping” option, in cabins, which illustrates the difference in understanding of what glamping means in Japan.

 Tickets for Naruto and Boruto Shinobi-zato are ¥3,300 for adults and ¥1,200 for children.
 There are more expensive packages that include more rides and special souvenirs such as acrylic figures.

 Crayon Shin-chan Adventure park has a large number of packages starting from ¥2,500 for kids (elementary school age).
 Adults can get a ¥1,200 ticket for accompanying their child.

 Fire bird has adult tickets for ¥2,500 and child tickets (up to age 12) for ¥1,200.

 Tickets for the Godzilla Attraction which includes both the zipline and the museum, are ¥3,800 for adults and ¥2,200 for children.

 There are no trains that run on or to Awaji Island, so the only ways to get to Nijigen no Mori are by private car, a combination of highway bus and shuttle bus, or a combination of ferry and shuttle bus.